Free Excel formula generator with syntax checker

 Excel Formula Generator vs Searching Tutorials

-Tutorials are good for learning concepts, but if you need a certain formula in a hurry, they can be a little slow.
-A formula generator can give you an instant answer, so you can continue working.
+Tutorials are excellent for learning concepts, but if you need a formula in a hurry, they can be a little slow.
+A formula generator gives you an instant answer so you can carry on working.

 Why Formula Explanations Improve Learning